Squashed Pyramid Interferometer Network (SPIN): Direct Access to Chirality of Cosmological Gravitational Waves: Abstract

 \section{Abstract}

 The cosmological gravitational wave background provides a powerful window on parity-violating physics at energies far beyond the reach of terrestrial experiments.
-However, any co-located planar detector network is insensitive to isotropic circular polarization, independent of its relative orientation.
-In this letter, we show that this no-go result can be evaded by a new class of co-located 3D interferometer designs, which we call Pyramid, whose non-coplanar configuration geometrically isolates chirality.
-This new design is a natural extension of the third generation of gravitational wave detectors.
-The coplanar correlation channel is blind to circular polarization, whereas the co-located non-coplanar channel is insensitive to the unpolarized background and acquires a response only in the presence of nonzero net helicity.
-Pyramid interferometers therefore furnish a unique probe of cosmological gravitational-wave chirality, opening a realistic terrestrial pathway to test parity violation and fundamental symmetry breaking in the early Universe.
+However, any colocated planar detector network is insensitive to isotropic circular polarization, independent of its relative orientation.
+In this Letter, we show that this no-go result can be evaded by a new class of colocated 3D interferometer designs, which we call Squashed Pyramid, whose non-coplanar configuration geometrically isolates chirality.
+The design can be viewed as a minimal extension of the Einstein Telescope geometry, obtained by introducing a slightly tilted arm relative to the ET planar configuration.
+The coplanar correlation channel is blind to circular polarization, whereas the colocated non-coplanar channel is insensitive to the unpolarized background and acquires a response only in the presence of nonzero net helicity.
+Squashed Pyramid interferometer networks therefore furnish a unique probe of cosmological gravitational wave chirality, opening a realistic terrestrial pathway to test parity violation and fundamental symmetry breaking in the early Universe.

 Gravitational waves carry information not only about their astrophysical and cosmological origins, but also about the fundamental interactions of nature, because gravity universally couples to all forms of energy and matter.
-Their circular polarization, in particular, reveals possible violations of parity in the Early Universe.
-However, colocated planar interferometers, such as the Einstein Telescope (ET), are individually blind to the Stokes-$V$ parameter; even as a network, they are sensitive only to a mixture of the intensity and part of the chiral signal \cite{Seto:2008sr,Smith:2016jqs,Branchesi:2023,Duval:2025vfg}.
+Their isotropic circular polarization, in particular, would be a uniquely cosmological signature of parity violation in the early Universe, free from astrophysical contamination.
+However, colocated planar interferometers, such as the Einstein Telescope (ET) triangle, are individually blind to the Stokes-$V$ parameter; even in a network, they are sensitive only to a mixture of the intensity and part of the chiral signal~\cite{Seto:2008sr,Smith:2016jqs,Branchesi:2023,Duval:2025vfg}.